Goal Setting Theory

 “The second route to goal setting stems from merely indulging in positive fantasies about the desired future, thereby disregarding impeding reality.
 This indulgence seduces one to consummate and consume the desired future envisioned in the mind’s eye.
 Accordingly, no necessity to act is experienced and relevant expectations of success are not activated and used.
 Commitment to act towards fantasy fulfillment reflects solely the pull of the desired

 events imagined in one’s fantasies.
 It is moderate and independent of a person’s perceived chances of success (i.e. expectations).
 As a consequence, the level of goal commitment is either too high (when expectations are low) or too low (when expectations are high).”19

-“The third route is based on merely dwelling on the negative aspects of impeding reality, thereby disregarding positive fantasies about the future.
+“The third route is based on merely dwelling on the negative aspects of impending reality, thereby disregarding positive fantasies about the future.
 Again, no necessity to act is experienced, this time because nothing points to a direction in which to act.
 Expectations of success are not activated and used.
-Commitment to act merely reflects the push of the negative aspects of impeding reality.
+Commitment to act merely reflects the push of the negative aspects of impending reality.
 Similar to indulgence in positive fantasies about the future, dwelling on the negative reality leads to a moderate, expectancy independent level of commitment, which is either too high (when expectations are low) or too low (when expectations are high).”19

 Core Concepts of Effective Goal Setting